Don’t Do These Things if You Want to Sell Your House

 Don't Forget the Details

 When buyers are looking at a home, they are looking at the details.
 Do light fixtures work, appliances, doors.
 Are the windows clean?
 Paying attention to fixing these little details shows the buyer the home has been cared for and loved.
 This attention to detail can increase the home's value.
-Here is some advice on how to repair a light fixture in your home.

 Don't Decorate with Your Political Affiliations, Degrees, Family Portraits, or Bear Rugs